Music is an essential part of our worship life. Vocal and handbell choirs participate in many of our services.

 Pilgrim maintains an art gallery in Salter Hall on the first floor, which is open to the public during office hours, as well as on Sunday mornings.
 Art displays have included works by Pilgrim artists, both adults and children.
 Occasionally, there are travelling exhibits such as “A Shower of Stoles” representing GLBT clergy stoles from around the country, and a Civil Rights photography exhibit by Duluthian Sue Sojourner.

-The University of Minnesota Duluth Fine Arts Academy rents space at Pilgrim for private music lessons for youth and adults, and Kindermusik classes for children.
+The University of Minnesota Duluth Fine Arts Academy rents space at Pilgrim for private music lessons for youth and adults.
 For more information, visit www.d.umn.edu/faa